AMID Logo E-BAY Logo

 Freight from the USA

-We may consider supporting Dangerous Goods shipments only for commercial cargo of Classes 3, 8, and 9, with IMO and MSDS provided in advance.
-We DO NOT support Personal effects shipments containing Dangerous Goods, even as a small part of the entire shipment.
+We may consider supporting Dangerous Goods (DGD, HAZMAT) shipments only for commercial cargo of Classes 3, 8, and 9, with IMO and MSDS provided in advance.
+We DO NOT support personal effects shipments containing dangerous goods, even if they are a small part of the shipment.

-In respect of international cargo transportation from the U.S. using ocean freight services, shipping Dangerous Goods means international shipping of substance or material which has been determined to be capable of posing a risk to health, safety, and property when transported in commerce.
-In U.S. domestic ground transportation, the equivalent term is Hazardous Material (HAZMAT).
-The shipping term Hazardous Material (HAZMAT) is used almost exclusively in the United States.
-Then in respect of international shipping from the USA by sea, Hazardous Materials will be classified as Dangerous Goods.
+Regarding international cargo transportation from the US using ocean freight services, shipping Dangerous Goods means transportation of substance or material that has been determined to be capable of posing a risk to health, safety, and property when transported in commerce.
+The equivalent term in US domestic ground transportation is Hazardous Material (HAZMAT).
+The term Hazardous Material (HAZMAT) is used almost exclusively in the United States.
+Then, hazardous materials will be classified as Dangerous Goods for international shipping from the USA by sea.

-The shipper is always held responsible for the identification, declaration, and provision of all necessary documentation related to shipping dangerous goods in proper forms acceptable by the international ocean freight carrier.
-All charges that may arise due to a lack of proper documentation are on the shipper's account.
-Cargo shipping from the USA containing dangerous goods may require more transit time than regular international ocean freight shipments.
+The shipper is always responsible for identifying, declaring, and providing all necessary documentation for transporting regulated items in proper forms acceptable to the ocean freight carrier.
+All charges arising from a lack of appropriate documentation are on the shipper's account.
+Cargo exporting from the USA containing DGD may require more transit time than regular sea freight shipments.

-Most international ocean freight carriers will NOT accept Dangerous Goods other than IMO Classes 3, 8 & 9.
-Shipping dangerous goods other than classes 3, 8 & 9 requires ocean freight carriers with special equipment used to transport dangerous goods of particular classes.
+Most international ocean freight carriers will NOT accept HAZMAT other than IMO Classes 3, 8 & 9.
+Hazardous items other than classes 3, 8 & 9 require sea freight carriers with special equipment.

 UN NUMBER - stands for United Nations number.
 The UN number is a four-digit number assigned to potentially hazardous materials (such as gasoline, UN 1203) or class materials (such as corrosive liquids, UN 1760).
 Firefighters and other emergency response personnel use these numbers during transportation emergencies.
 UN (United Nations) numbers are internationally recognized.

-IMO CLASS - International Maritime Organization dangerous goods class
+IMO CLASS - International Maritime Organization HAZMAT class

 Class 1.
 Explosives